SymfonyCasts/vue/sfcasts/ep1/modular-css.md

-# Modular Css
+# Modular CSS

-Coming soon...

-I love that I can put my styles right inside my component.
-I love that.
-In this component here we have created a `sidebar` class and then immediately without going anywhere else down here, we are able to put the CSS for that.
-I love that, but there's something that you need to be careful with.
-The `sidebar` class is a pretty generic class name, so if I happen to put a sidebar, you have a `sidebar` class and a different component.
-This CSS might affect it.
-He's bent over and refresh your page.
+I love that I can put my styles right inside the component.
+In `products.vue`, we render an element with a `sidebar` class... and then immediately - without going anywhere else - we're able to add the CSS for that.
+We *can* still have external CSS files with *shared* CSS, but for any styling that's *specific* to a component, it can live right there.

+## CSS Name Conflicts

+But... we need to be careful.
+The class `sidebar` is a pretty generic name.
+If we accidentally add a `sidebar` class to *any* other component - or even to an element in our Twig layout - this CSS will affect it!

+Find your browser, refresh, and open the HTML source.
+On top, here's our stylesheet:
+`/build/products.css`.
+Open that up.
+Yep!
+That's what I expected: a `.sidebar` class with the exact CSS from the component.
+It's easy to see that this CSS file would affect *any* element on the page with a `sidebar` class... whether we want it to or not.

+## Hello Modular CSS

-I'm going to view the page source and on top of you can see that here's our style sheet for `/build/products.css` and when you open it up it looks exactly like we expect.
-You can see the `sidebar` class.
-It's exactly the CSS that we have down here inside of our component.
-So yeah, if anything else has a `sidebar` class, this is going to conflict with it to solve this problem view or really the CSS world, because this is kind of a CSS problem, has two main solutions, scoped CSS or modular CSS.
-They're kind of two slightly different ways to solve the same problem.
-We are going to use modular CSS.
+To solve this problem, Vue, well really, the CSS world - because this is a generic CSS problem - has created two solutions: scoped CSS and modular CSS.
+They're... two *slightly* different ways to solve the same problem and you can use either inside of Vue.
+We're going to use modular CSS.

 What does that mean?
-It means that whenever we have a style type like this, we're going to add a little attribute here called `module`, and that's it.
+It means that whenever we have a `style` tag in a Vue component, we're going to include a special attribute called `module`.

-If you go back over, now I'm going to leave this CSS file open.
-I'll close the source growing out and refresh.
-You can see that I actually lost the styling on my sidebar.
+That's it.
+Back at your browser, leave the CSS file open, but close the HTML source and refresh the homepage.
+Woh!
+We *lost* our sidebar styling!
+It's a modular CSS feature, I promise!

-And the reason is if I go back over to the CSS file and refresh that, check this out.
+To see what's going on, go back to the tab with the CSS file and refresh.
+Woh.
+The class names *changed*: they're now `.sidebar_` and then a short random string.
+Back on the main tab, if we inspect element... the `div` *still* just has the normal `sidebar` class.

-Those class names are now weird at `.sidebar_` and then kind of this like random little string.
-But if we look, if we inspect element on our kind of like here, we still have a normal `sidebar` class here.
-So here's what happens when you add a modular to the CSS file here, it generates a random string that's specific to this module and then it adds it to the end of all the classes.
-So the great thing now is you can have this `sidebar` class, which is super generic, but in reality in the CSS file it's going to have this very specific thing.
-If we had a `sidebar` class in some other element CSS, it would have a different random string.
+Ok, here's what's going on.
+When you add `module` to the `style` tag, Vue generates a random string that's specific to this *component* and then adds that to the end of all class names.
+The *great* thing is that we can use generic class names like `sidebar` *without* worrying about affecting any other parts of the page.
+Because... in the final CSS, the class name is *really* `sidebar_` that random string.

-The only trick is that now that this is happening, we can't just use the class sidebar up here.
-We need to find out what the actual dynamic name is of a sidebar.
+Of course, now that this is happening, we can't just say `class="sidebar"` up here anymore.
+We need to somehow use the *dynamic* name - the one that includes the random string.

-So as soon as you use modular CSS view makes a `style` variable available in your template, which is a map from the original class name like `sidebar` to the new dynamic class name.
-So temporarily I'm going to delete this `p-3 mb-5`.
-I'll put those back in a second and we basically want to do is we don't want to set the class now to just a string.
-We want to make it a dynamic value.
-And remember when we need an attribute to be dynamic value, we prefix it with `:`, which, which is actually a `v-bind`.
-Now inside of here we can use any variables that we have available.
-And as I mentioned, we have a new one called a `$style` and that here, because I `$style.sidebar`, so quite literally, and you'll notice that PHPStorm is, doesn't actually understand this, the modular CSS style variable, but this will work.

-So because we have a sidebar class down here, we are able to say style, that sidebar here, that doesn't affect how the CSS generates.
-But now when we refresh, our styling is back, because check this out, our DM gets that dynamic sidebar class.
-Of course, the other problem is that we remember we had two other classes here at `p-3 mb-5`.
-So it's kind of like how do I add those inside of here?
-You could do something like plus and then some space here, but you can see that's going to get pretty ugly.
-So instead the class syntax, it gives us another way class in addition to a string, you can actually pass it and array.
-So now we'll say `$style.sidebar` And then here we can just say `p-3` and `mb-5`.

-So now we use all those three classes.
-One of them is dynamic.
-I go over and refresh now.
-Perfect.
-It looks better so that's it.
-That's modular CSS.
-It's something that we're going to be using throughout the project and we'll learn a couple other tricks with it along the way.
-Now, one thing is you'll notice as you look at your Dom, it's not really clear like what element this is coming from cause it.
-Since that just has this random string in development mode like we are now, we can actually change this to include the component name just helps make it a little more obvious what elements are coming from what components to do that.
-Just totally optional.
-I'm going to go into `webpack.config.js` and it doesn't matter where down here after `enableVueLoader()`, I'm going to paste in some code.
-You can get this code from this page.
+## Rendering the Dynamic CSS Class

+As soon as you add `module` to a `style` tag, Vue makes a *new* variable available in your template called `$style`, which is a map from the original class name - like `sidebar` - to the new dynamic class name - like `sidebar_abc123`.

+I'm going to delete the `p-3 mb-5` class temporarily to simplify.
+Ok: we no longer want to set the `class` attribute to a simple string: it needs to be dynamic.
+And whenever an attribute needs to contain a dynamic value, we prefix it with `:`, which is `v-bind` in disguisde.

+*Now*, we're writing JavaScript.
+Use that new `$style` variable to say `$style.sidebar`.

+Unfortunately, at this time, the Vue plugin in PhpStorm doesn't understand the `$style` variable, so it won't be much help here.
+But because we have a class called `sidebar` inside the `style` tag, we *can* say `$style.sidebar`.

+Let's try it!
+Move over, refresh and... we're back!
+Our class renders with the dynamic name.

+## The Powerful class Attribute Syntaxes

+Of course, it looks a *little* weird because our element is missing those two classes we remove.
+How can we add them here?
+We could do some ugly JavaScript, a plus, quote, space... but... come on!
+Vue almost *always* has a nicer way.

+In fact, Vue treats the `class` attribute special: instead of setting it to a string, you can *also* pass it an array.
+Now we can include `$style.sidebar` and the two static classes inside quotes: `p-3` and `mb-5`.

+That should do it!
+Back at the browser... much better.

+So that's modular CSS!
+We're going to use it throughout the project and we'll learn a *couple* more tricks along the way.

+## Controlling the "ident" (modular CSS Class Name)

+You may have noticed that, when you look at the DOM, it's not super clear which components the `sidebar` class is coming from - that random string doesn't tell us much.
+That's not a *huge* deal, but with a little config, we can make this friendlier in dev mode.

+Open up `webpack.config.js`.
+It doesn't matter where, but down here after `enableVueLoader()`, I'm going to paste in some code - you can get this from the code block on this page.

-This is a little bit of a low level thing.
-Instead of Webpack, we configure something called the cssLoader, which is responsible for this CSS and this local identity name that has to do with modular CSS.
-This actually tells it to use basically the component name.
-Uh, and then there's the actual local sidebar value, and then still a random hash to give this to work when you did to spin over, hit control C, restart Encore.
+I admit, this *is* a bit low-level.
+Inside of Webpack, the `css-loader` is what's responsible for understanding and processing styles.
+This `localIdentName` is how the random string is generated when using modular CSS.
+This tell it to use the component name, then the class name - like `sidebar` - and *then* a random hash.
+And we're only doing this in `dev` mode because when we build for production, we don't care what our class names look like.

+To make this take affect, at your terminal, hit Ctrl+C to stop Encore and restart
+it:

 ```terminal-silent
 yarn watch
 ```

-And once that finishes, I'll move back over to my browser.
-And first I'm gonna refresh the CSS on here so you can see what it looks like.
-There we go.
-That `product_sidebar_`.
-Then under this horse, something random.
-And of course if we refresh, refresh over here, it still uses that new class name.
-So in production it's going to use something shorter because we don't really care.
-But in development we nice have this nice new value.
-Next, let's start creating some more components and maybe also talk about the dev server.
+Once that finishes, I'll move back to my browser.
+First refresh the CSS file.
+Nice!
+The class name is `products_sidebar_` random string.
+And when we try the real page, it works too.

+Next, oh, we're going to try something that I'm *so* excited about.
+It's called "hot module replacement"... which is a pretty cool-sounding name that for something even cooler: the ability to make a change to our Vue code and see it in our browser, *instantly*, without even reloading.
+Woh.